marshki/PowerballPy/comments.md

 - [ x ] You could consider adding some unit tests to make sure that the functions are working correctly.

-- [ ] You may want to add some comments to your code to make it more clear and easier to understand.
+- [ x ] You may want to add some comments to your code to make it more clear and easier to understand.

 Overall, your script is well-written and functional.
 With these suggestions, you can make it even better.